 Once the logical volume has been expanded, the iSCSI host is responsible for expanding the file system on the volume to take advantage of the extra space.
 How this is accomplished is dependent on the host operating system.
-Refer to the administrator's guide for your operating system.
+Refer to your operating system documentation.